Battarshuck/Matlab_project/README.md

 3. The user cannot run option8 without running option7 first, because the data in table8 depends on the Data in table7.
 If the user tried to do that the program will print an error message that will tell the user to go to option7 first.
 4. I used several times in the program a pre-existing function called isempty() function only to catch errors and to prevent the program from crashing.
 For example, I used it in option8 to print an error message that will tell the user to go to option7 first.
 5. Any changes to the table need to be saved first, and to use the latest version of the same table; the user must load the table again.
 For example, if the user added a new row to table1, saved it, and he wants to display it.
 He will display the old version, so he needs to load table1 again with the newly added row, same thing if the user wants to use the new rows for table7,8&9.

+Note: You can download the "University Reprot.docx" file to see pictures of the program working.